Johan Jacob Bruun: Early life and education

-He was born in Slagelse in 1715.
-He started in an apprenticeship under the painter Johan Herman Coning and taught miniature painting.
+Career

 Between 1737 and 1769 he executed more than 1,000 gouaches, watercolours and touch drawings depicting towns, castles and other motives.

 He assisted with Lauritz de Thurah's Hafnia Hodierna (1746) and Den Danske Vitruvius (1746–49).
 When his contributions were not included in Frederick V's Atlas, he received permission and economic support to publish them in Novus Atlas Daniæ of which only one volume appeared.
 A number of Bruun's works have been preserved, including at Rosenborg Castle, Frederiksborg Castle, Øregaard Museum and Museum of Copenhagen.

 Among his known works are portraits of King Christian VI and Queen Consort Sophia Magdalen (1737, Rosenborg Castle, after Johann Salomon Wahl), Poul Løvenørn (after A. Brünniche) and Niels Trolle (1741, Frederiksborg Castle), Ove Gjedde and Oluf Parsberg (1741, both Ledreborg Castle).

+Personal life

+Bruun was married to Anna Catharina Basballe (1723-1789) on 5 July 1741.
+Only two of their seven children survived childhood.

+During Struense's de facto rule of Denmark, when the working conditions for artists were particularly difficult, Vruun took a job as inspector at the saltpeter works in Gillerød.
 Towards the end of his life he turned blind and he died in Hillerød in 1789.